 Note the first recommendation.
 You may not be interested in the spies, researcher, but the spies are going to be interested in you.

-Espionage against COVID-19 research may not be confined to China.
-And it may be more disruptive than mere collection would be.
+Espionage against COVID-19 research may extend beyond China.
+And it may be more disruptive than mere collection.

 The Wall Street Journal writes in an exclusive that Iran as well as China is engaged in spying on organizations conducting COVID-19 research.
 These efforts have been in progress since January 3rd at least, and the damage they may have done could extend to more than simple theft of intellectual property.
 There appears to be a serious possibility of data corruption in the course of the incursions.
 Such corruption may have been accidental, it may have been incidental to the attackers' attempts to cover their tracks (like "a house burglar who by cleaning his own fingerprints causes inadvertent damage to the home"), or it may have been intentional.
 “It is difficult, and sometimes impossible, to know what motivates such malfeasance," the Journal quotes a senior US official, "but any such activity carries with it the risk of triggering accidental, disruptive effects.”